edmundsj/hardsync/README.md

 - [DONE] Add "Channel" class to allow users to override baud rate, serial number

 ## Future (non-MVP)
+- Add tests to verify that the command-line tool works as expected
+    - generated files are in the right place with the right names
 - Verify that generated client-side code is valid code
 - Add built-in typing for responses
 - Set up CI for automatic testing and publishing to PyPi